david-rojo/cloudApps-dockerize-distributed-app/README.md

 ![WEBAPP](doc/eolo-planner-app.jpg)

-Progress of the applied operations in the web application can be monitored in containers logs.
+Progress of the applied operations in the web application can be checked in containers logs.

 ## Author